CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     **Both of the above** provide a similar Graphical User Interface (GUI) and Application Programming Interface (API) to access the data.
 You can also use for example the [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/) tool for downloading data from open access hubs.
 See also [CSC examples for SciHub and FinHub data download](https://github.com/csc-training/geocomputing/blob/master/python/sentinel/sentinelsat_download_from_finhub_and_scihub.py).

 [**USGS EarthExplorer**](https://earthexplorer.usgs.gov/) provides lots of different US related datasets, also worldwide Landsat mission datasets.
-It requires free [registration](https://ers.cr.usgs.gov/register).
+It requires free [EarthExplorer registration](https://ers.cr.usgs.gov/register).
 Data can be browsed and downloaded via GUI in web interface and bulk download.

 [**NASA Earthdata**](https://search.earthdata.nasa.gov) provides among many others harmonized Landsat 8 and Sentinel-2 dataset.
 It requires [registration](https://urs.earthdata.nasa.gov/users/new) and download is possible via Graphical web interface and bulk download.